With every new update, Android privacy features in USA always get plenty of attention from privacy-conscious users and the whole Android community.

 8. Two Factor Authentication

-Two-factor authentication is technically a Google account feature and specifically to Android and overall smartphone security.
+Two-factor authentication is technically a Google account feature and specifically to Android in USA and overall smartphone security.

 This feature allows you to add an extra security layer to your accounts by registering a device that provides a unique code every time someone tries to log into it.

-From your Android phone settings, tap on “Manage your Google Account,” and then scroll across that top row to select the “Security” tab.
+From your Android phone settings in USA, tap on “Manage your Google Account,” and then scroll across that top row to select the “Security” tab.
 Find and tap “2-Step Verification” and follow the steps to set things up.

 For that last part, you’ll need to download and set up an app like Google’s Authenticator to create your log-in keys.